CMSgov/design-system/rfcs/2021-10-adding-storybook.md

 ### 2. Add Storybook _stories_ for existing components

 Once we have basic support for Storybook from the previous step, we can incrementally add stories for all our components.
-This can be an organic process as changes are made to components or be done as a series of tickets to add stories.
+This can be done as a series of tickets to add stories in batches.
 For the purpose of using _stories_ in other ways outlined in this RFC, we should make an effort to add at least one basic story for each component.

 ### 3. Automatically build Storybook previews for pull requests